aliahmad8701/Stones-Game/README.md

 - Every cell is empty in the beginning.
 - Every cell can contain a stone of color red, Green or yellow by re-clicking on it:
 - Two player game, names of the players will be asked on the main menu.

 Note: The game consists of Business logic.
-OpenJFX, MVC architecture and Java Persistence.
-It stores the game results in game.json file.
+OpenJFX, MVC architecture and Java Persistence, Used GSON to store the game results in game.json file.

 ### Game Goal:
 - One there is same color in a row,column or diagonal same like Tic tac toe.